All hail the smartphone

-Smartphones are great, they're basically a computer in your pocket packed full of features to make your life easier.
-But some of those features are less obvious than others, so to help you get the most out of your phone here are 10 things that you might not have known it could do.
+Smartphones are great; they're basically a computer in your pocket packed full of features to make your life easier.
+But some of these features are less obvious than others, so to help you get the most out of your phone, here are 10 things you might not have known you could do with it.

 Almost every smartphone maker overlays Android with its own interface, be it Samsung's TouchWiz or HTC's Sense.
 They spend enormous amounts of time making sure they get it just right, trying to improve on stock Android while standing out from the crowd.

 But despite their best efforts they can't please everyone.
 Features are lacking or forced on you and things just don't look or feel right.

 Thankfully there's a solution.
 Smartphone makers aren't the only ones who can develop an interface (or launcher) for Android and many third parties have unleashed their own creations onto Google Play, allowing you to download new launchers and replace whatever one your phone came with.

 A quick search for 'launcher' will turn up many, but some are better than others.
 Nova Launcher is among the best.
 It closely resembles stock Android, but gives you a number of powerful tools to further customise it, and there are free and paid versions.

 Another option, particularly if you want a launcher you can show off, is Next Launcher 3D.
 As the name suggests, it uses a 3D effect to make icons pop out of the screen.